 The Office of Disability Services coordinates the compliance of CSU with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
 Students who present proper documentation of physical, psychological, or cognitive disabilities are provided with individualized plans tailored to their needs.
-Course requirements are not waived for students with disabilities, but accommodations may be made to assist in meeting the requirements.
-In order for accommodations to be made during a semester, appropriate documentation should to be presented to the coordinator prior to the beginning of that semester.
+Course requirements are not waived, but reasonable accommodations will be made when appropriate to assist you in meeting the requirements.
+In order to receive accommodations during a semester, appropriate documentation should to be presented to the coordinator prior to the beginning of that semester.
 For more information, go to http://uc.colstate.edu/disserv/